Mon to Fri:

 Once these hit a 45-degree angle in the plumbing pipes, your baby wipes can begin to clog, collect and then catch other things that would otherwise clear their path.
 Over time, instead of being flushed out, they plugged up the household plumbing.

-These seemingly harmless little baby wipes can also end up blocking the sewer completely.
+These seemingly harmless baby wipes can also end up blocking the sewer completely.
 Both issues can result in an unwanted backup and damage that requires the help of an experienced plumber.

 You’ve Been Wet Wipes Warned!